ULB-Darmstadt/shacl-form/README.md

    })
    ```

-   This returns instances of `http://example.org/Material`, which populate the "Artwork material" dropdown.
+   returns instances of `http://example.org/Material`, which populate the "Artwork material" dropdown.
 In a real application, the callback would often call an API or triple store.

 ### Use of SHACL sh:class